-Many of you do have challenges running your departments, and most of the time you do a great job.
+Many of you do have challenges running your departments, and most of the time, you do great jobs.
 However, from what I am hearing today, we need to start anticipating problems before they happen.
 Recently I ran across a management technique called total quality management.
 It will help us understand one another's challenges and make us a little more patient.
 I will schedule a few workshops for you and your employees in the next few weeks.